MasterChef Australia: Where are the past winners now?

 Season five

-“I don’t have a restaurant because I am a bit risk-averse,” she said.
+“I don’t have a restaurant because I am a bit risk-averse,” she has said previously.

 “However, the show is really fun, and the best part is I get to do it with my best mate!”